Prepayment for service: Prepaid mobile phones

-Once authenticated, the consumer is usually presented with a balance then prompted for a destination number (the second call), and usually given the time left on the card based on the number just dialed.
+Once authenticated, the consumer is usually presented with a balance then prompted for a destination number (the second call), and usually given the time left on the card based on the number just dialled.
 Then the user is connected.

 With smaller companies beware the hidden charges when the rates are too low to be true.
 They may have hidden fees or poorly advertised fees, like 3 minute rounding, connection fees, monthly, weekly, daily, or even maintenance fees.
 Look around when you buy these smaller name brands to make sure you know what you are buying.

 The pseudonymity enabled by prepaid services has recently become a concern with law enforcement agencies that consider it a safe haven for criminals and terrorists.
 As a result, a number of countries including Australia, Germany, Indonesia, Japan, Malaysia, Mozambique, Norway, Singapore, South Africa, Switzerland, and Thailand have passed laws to require that all prepaid customers register their personal information with their mobile carrier.

-In some countries the law requires that customers notify their mobile carrier when transferring ownership of a prepaid phone or SIM card.
+In some countries, the law requires that customers notify their mobile carrier when transferring ownership of a prepaid phone or SIM card.

 In Australia, the prepaid registration policy is part of a larger law enforcement initiative that includes the creation and maintenance of an Integrated Public Number Database.